DevOpsWithDimas/DevOpsWithDimas.github.io/_roadmaps/devops-engineer.md

 ## Description

-Tell me something about this cources, why you should learn this
+Tell me something about this roadmap, why you should learn this

 ## Cources

-Tell me something about this cource, what will you be able to
+Tell me something about courses should be taken to complete skill set of this roadmap

 ## Frequently Asked Questions